at the University of Bradford

 Our BSc (Hons) in Clinical Sciences is a multidisciplinary course with a clinical focus and strong emphasis on anatomy, physiology and evidence-based medicine.
 Graduates will leave Bradford ready to meet the ever-changing needs of challenging healthcare environments.

-We also offer a Foundation in Clinical Sciences/Medicine for students who wish to progress onto the BSc in Clinical Sciences, other healthcare careers, or apply to medical school, but who do not have science A levels or the entry requirements for direct entry to Year 1.
+We also offer a course in Clinical Sciences (with Integrated Foundation Year) for students who wish to progress onto the BSc in Clinical Sciences, other healthcare careers, or apply to medical school, but who do not have science A levels or the entry requirements for direct entry to Year 1.

 Psychology is the study of the mind and human behaviour in a systematic and scientific way.
 Clinical psychologists work with people to improve their mental health and wellbeing.